ScottGibb/LED-Strip-Controller-Firmware/Installation.md

 # STM32 PCB Arduino Install

-Assuming you bough the hardware designed in the repository and it is manufactured.
+Assuming you bought the hardware designed in the repository and it is manufactured.
 To install the firware you will also need an STM32 Debugger and the Arduino IDE installed.
 Once those are installed/bought, install the STM32duino boards package to arduino ide and then use the following settings to program the STM32 on the board.
 Once done the status LED on the board should start flashing.

 ![Programmer Settings]()